 NOTE - The Perpendicular cut/fill position is drawn on the design in the cross section view.
 Because the cross section view is not drawn to scale, the perpendicular position may appear slightly incorrect (ie. not exactly perpendicular).
 TIP - For all other stakeout methods the Vertical cut/fill to the design is always shown.

-In the Deltas group, review the deltas shown for the current stakeout item.
+• In the Deltas group, review the deltas shown for the current stakeout item.
 To change the deltas shown, tap Edit.

 Deltas are the information fields shown during navigation that indicate the direction and distance you need to travel to the item you want to stake out.
-Refer to the topic Stakeout navigation deltas in the Trimble Access General Survey User Guide.
+For more information, refer to the topic Stakeout navigation deltas in the Trimble Access General Survey User Guide.

-To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch.
+- To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
-If required, in the Offset to surface field, specify an offset to the surface.
-Tap 🛌 to select whether the offset is to be applied vertical or perpendicular to the surface.
+Only surface files that are set to visible or selectable in the Layer manager are listed.